Master of Arts in Organizational Leadership (Competency-Based)

 Requirements for Admission

 The prospective graduate student in the competency-based Master of Arts in Organizational Leadership program must demonstrate his or her readiness to succeed in graduate-level academic coursework by satisfactorily fulfilling one of the following admission options.
-All graduate admissions options listed below require an earned baccalaureate degree from a regionally accredited institution.
+All graduate admissions options listed below require an earned baccalaureate degree from an institutionally accredited institution.

 Admission by GPA

-A 2.75 grade point average (GPA) calculated over the most recent 30 graded semester (45 quarter) credits completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.
-All credits used for GPA calculation must be from a regionally accredited institution.
-For graduates of regionally accredited institutions that do not conduct a GPA calculation, an official letter from the University determining grade equivalency will be accepted.
+A 2.75 grade point average (GPA) calculated over the most recent 30 graded semester (45 quarter) credits completed in either a bachelor's or post bachelor's program, including credits earned toward a teaching or other credential.
+All credits used for GPA calculation must be from an institutionally accredited institution.
+For graduates of institutionally accredited institutions that do not conduct a GPA calculation, an official letter from the University determining grade equivalency will be accepted.

 Admission by Prior Graduate Degree